rootkovska/rootkovska.github.io/_posts/2015-08-24-Integrity.md

 I don't want to ruin your sleep for the next 3 days.
 YOU watch my hairy belly, YOU are the only responsible for your nightmares.

-Everything should be ok but I'll request a pull so that Rooty knows about my fork and can eventually point out exceptions (licenses, mistakes, etc).
+Everything - except Integrity - should be ok, but I'll request a pull so that Rooty knows about my fork and can eventually point out exceptions (licenses, mistakes, etc).